bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Interior.md

 ^table-OclVaultInteriorFeature

 ## Oracle: Interior Peril
-This oracle can be used to replace the one provided on [[OCL_Vault-Interior#Oracle Precursor Vault Interior Peril|Precursor Vault Interior Peril Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Interior#Oracle Precursor Vault Interior Peril|Precursor Vault Interior Peril Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> Choose or roll for a peril when narratively appropriate or rolling a miss with a match on the challenge dice when making the [[MV_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclVaultInteriorPeril
+> Choose or roll for a peril when narratively appropriate or rolling a miss with a match on the challenge dice when making the [[SF_CH3_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclVaultInteriorPeril

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |